What is Acne?

 • Painful, pus-filled lumps beneath the skin (cystic lesions)

 Certain conditions may cause or worsen acne, including hormonal changes, certain medications, diet, and stress.
+Additionally, severe acne or acne left untreated can cause acne scars or skin discoloration.
 An assessment by a dermatologist is needed to properly diagnose acne.

 Who is a Good Candidate for Acne Treatment?